Skip to main content

 With its distinctive, vibrant red logo and penchant for being bold and innovative, Virgin made a big splash in the cruise industry with the introduction of its adult-only cruise ships in 2020.
 The cruise line currently has two ships in its fleet, Scarlet Lady and Valiant Lady.
 However, their fleet is expected to grow in 2023 and 2024 with the debut of two additional ships: Resilient Lady and Brilliant Lady.

 Their ships sail with a capacity of around 3,000 passengers to a growing list of destinations.
-Their edgy dining and entertainment may appeal to non-traditional cruisers who want to dance the night away, attend drag bingo, or don’t care for the standard buffet and main dining room experience.
+Their edgy dining and entertainment may appeal to non-traditional cruisers who want to dance the night away, attend drag bingo, or do not care for the standard buffet and main dining room experience.

-With a limited fleet, they are currently sailing to Australia and New Zealand, the Caribbean and Europe.
+With a limited fleet, they are currently sailing to Australia and New Zealand, the Caribbean, and Europe.
 Despite being seen as a cruise line for guests in their 20s and 30s, the ships have been well received by a much broader age segment.
 Guests must be 18+ to sail with Virgin.
+Children are not permitted onboard at all.

 Read more: What it's like to sail on Virgin Voyages